Henry-Bernardin/timer/README.md

 -Displays a timer

--Shows an animated border around the timer
+-Shows an animated border around timer

 ## Tech Used / Dependencies